KyleM73/AHHH/README.md

     ./AHHH file.ahhh

+If you aren't using linux you probably either:
+1. already know how to compile c++ code on your machine, or
+2. won't get the joke. sorry.

 I've provided a number of demo files:
 * fib.ahhh
   * Explicitly generates the first ~46 fibonacci numbers.
 I stopped at 46 because any larger yields an overflow error, since I'm using c++ ints.
 I could fix that, but I won't.